screbeckitchain/kitchain-ai/README.md

 Enable the **Generate explanations** option in the sidebar and choose how many top results to explain.
 The text is added to the **Explanation** column beneath each score.

+If the predicted score for a brand/area pair is below 60, the generated text now explains why it is **not** a good match.
+The AOV difference is calculated as `abs(brand AOV - area AOV) / brand AOV` and the cuisine is compared against the area's top three cuisines.
+The prompt highlights whether a large AOV difference or a cuisine mismatch is the main reason for the low score.